disclaimer

 • A valid citizen ID;

 Non-citizens will need an executive order permitting eligibility.
 Getting physical copies is subject to the terms and conditions of the public records request policy.
-Fill out the Freedom of Information Act form online and submit by email.
+Fill out the Freedom of Information Act form online and submit it by email.
 Otherwise, download, complete, and fill out the PDF version.
-Send the form through mail to:
+Send the form through the mail to:

 Department of Corrections